 It’s not enough to simply pledge to “eat out less.”
-I had to get to the root of why I’m doing it.
+I had to decipher the root cause.
 I needed to identify the trigger.

-So, like Charles, I began observing patterns.
-Every time the urge hit, I’d jot down notes.
+Like Charles, I began observing patterns.
+Every time I felt tempted to suggest a restaurant, I’d jot down notes.

-Once I identified that trigger, I started finding alternatives that featured the same reward.
-I began working from Starbucks and other coffee shops around town.
-I started running mid-day errands.
+Once I identified this root cause, I looked for alternatives featuring the same reward.
+I started working from coffee shops.
+I began running mid-day errands.
 I got a gym membership.

-At 6 p.m., the trigger time, I grab an energy bar and head to the gym.
-I get the same reward — a psychological “end” to my work day – without spending hundreds every month at restaurants.
+I get the same reward — a new environment – without spending hundreds at restaurants.

 Habits are Hard to Break

-I could have written a blog post that says, “Top 10 Ways to Save Money.
-Number Two – Drop your gym membership. #3: Avoid coffeeshops.”
+I could have written a blog post that says, “Top 10 Ways to Save Money. #2: Drop your gym membership. #3: Avoid coffeeshops.”
 But those tips would be counterproductive in my situation.

-We can’t change our habits with Post-It Notes, pep talks and Top 10 lists.
-We can only change them by understanding our human psychology – what drives us?
-We can only change our habits if learn how to manage our urges, rather than fight them.
+We can’t change our behavior with Post-It notes, pep talks and Top 10 lists.
+We can only change our habits by understanding what drives us.
+We change our habits when we learn how to manage our urges and needs, rather than fight them or deny them.

 If you’d like to break a bad habit: